What’s the best way to store your ski gear over the summer?

 - Give them a wash with a small amount of mild liquid detergent.
 Powder detergents, fabric softeners and stain removers can damage the external waterproofing, so stay away from these!

-- If you feel like the DWR (external waterproofing treatment) has been less effective, now’s a good time to top it up.
+- If you feel like the waterproofing has been less effective, now’s a good time to top it up.
 Putting your jacket in the tumble dryer on a low setting for around 20 minutes can reactivate it.
 You can also buy spray-on DWR or waterproofing treatments that can be applied in the wash.

 - Before washing or rewaterproofing, always make sure you follow the manufacturer guidelines for your chosen garments.
 Washing instructions can vary!